- Best travel time

 The fact that we didn’t speak Korean didn’t stop us from eating in small local restaurants and everywhere we went we were warmly welcomed.

-When traveling to Japan, you might need a travel adapter, depending on where you’re from.
+When traveling to South Korea, you might need a travel adapter, depending on where you’re from.

 This is the same plug that is used across Europe except for the United Kingdom.